xiao-zaiyi/illa-helper/README.md

 - Check the extension's permission settings.
 - Try clearing your browser cache and retrying.

+#### 5. Content script functionality issues
+- Check if ContentManager service initializes properly
+- Look for service loading errors in the console
+- Verify configuration service and processing service status
+- Ensure the website is not in the blacklist

 ## 🤝 Contribution Guide

 We warmly welcome contributions of all kinds!
 Whether it's submitting a bug, proposing a new feature, or contributing code directly.